Grace Noll Crowell: Death and legacy

 Crowell died on March 31, 1969, at age 91, and is buried at Hillcrest Memorial Park Cemetery, in Dallas, Texas.

 Let the Sun Shine In was published posthumously in 1970.
 In 1977 a reprint of her 1965 collection of poems appeared as The Eternal Things: The Best of Grace Noll Crowell.

 Although time has relegated her to the status of a minor poet, she was selected by the America Publishers as one of the ten outstanding American Women of 1938, and in the early 1940s she was called "the most popular writer of verse in America".

-Her poem "Because of Thy Great Bounty" is included in the 1985 Hymnbook of the Church of Jesus Christ of Latter-day Saints, under the title of "Because I Have Been Given Much", set to music by Philip Landgrave.
+Her poem "Because of Thy Great Bounty" has appeared in 16 hymnals under the title "Because I Have Been Given Much" starting in 1937, the year after the poem was first published.
+In 1974 Philip Landgrave composed a tune for the poem that first appeared in the Baptist Hymnal (1975 ed) and has since been used in several hymnals.